Chile national rugby union team: 1990s – 2000s

-2010–present
+2010s

 Chile playing against Los Teros at the 2016 South American Rugby Championship "A".

 In 2010, Chile nearly started the new decade with a bang, coming very close to defeating Oceania powerhouse Tonga, but losing 32–30.
 The following year in 2011, Chile beat Uruguay for the first time in nine years, winning 21–18 and finishing second in the South American Championship.

 The decade has been marked by inconsistency in results.
 In 2013, Chile began their qualifying campaign, opening up with a victory versus Brazil, but yet again lost to foes Uruguay, following the same pattern of results since the 1999 campaign.
 In 2014, Chile reached a bottom point; in the 2014 South American Championship, they finished bottom of the group, losing to Brazil for the first time in their history.
 Chile were also wooden spooners in the 2014 CONSUR Cup, the new competition featuring Argentina and the top 2 sides in South America.
 However, the following year, Chile won the South American Championship for the first time in their history, cruising through both Brazil and Paraguay before defeating Uruguay at home 30–15.

 In 2016, Chile participated in the first Americas Rugby Championship in its current format.
 Chile squeaked a home win versus Brazil, before playing a close game against Argentina before tiring out in the last 20 minutes, ultimately losing 52–15.
 Chile were blown out by the United States in Fort Lauderdale 64–0 before nearly beating Uruguay, losing 20–23.
 Chile lost their last game at home versus Canada, 64–13, finishing bottom in the inaugural edition.

 In the 2017 Americas Rugby Championship, Chile was defeated in all five matches, scoring just four tries in the tournament.
 In the 2017 Cup of Nations, the team claimed a win over Kenya, while losing to Russia and Hong Kong.

+2020s: World Cup

 Chile playing a test match against Los Teros before the 2023 Rugby World Cup.

 Going into the 2020s Chile finally looked to have turned a corner after having successfully come through the first rounds of South America qualification for the 2023 RWC, they went into the Americas 2 Repechage with strong chances of upsetting a weakened Canada side.
-In a 2 legged play-off Chile held Canada to a tight 22-21 opener at Langford, British Columbia before overcoming 33-24 in Valparaiso, winning 54-46 on aggregate and booking their place in the Americas 2 qualifier v the USA.
+In a two-legged play-off Chile held Canada to a tight 22-21 opener at Langford, British Columbia before overcoming 33-24 in Valparaíso, winning 54-46 on aggregate and booking their place in the Americas 2 qualifier v the USA.
 It was also their first ever win over Canada at the 8th attempt and one of their biggest scalps yet.

 In July 2022 Chile qualified for the Rugby World Cup for the first time.
 They secured their place with an aggregate 52–51 win over the United States, overturning a one-point deficit in the first leg with a 31–29 win in Glendale, Colorado.